Marijuana Life Insurance – How to Get Insured in 2024

 Most life insurance companies recognize this and will underwrite your application based on your medical condition.

-Term, universal life and whole life insurance policies are available.
+All types of life insurance are available, including term, universal life, and whole life insurance policies are available.

 Medical marijuana use usually does not affect life insurance unless you vape medical marijuana.